-- Attainment of a cumulative grade point average of 3.3 or higher - Completion of a departmental or interdisciplinary major - Completion of HNR 111, Introduction to Life of the Mind (1) - Completion of four thematic seminars representing the Scholar, the Artist, the Scientist and the Citizen (HNR 103, 203, 303, 403) - Completion of HNR 307, Service Learning Seminar (1), and 40 hours of community service or NDI 345 - Completion of HNR 455, Senior Honors Project (1-3 hrs.) with a grade of B- or higher - Completion of Portfolio - Completion of 2 credit hours in Personal Health and Wellness listed within the General Education Requirement section - Completion of a Junior Level Discipline-Specific Communication course and Senior Capstone Experience in a major.
+- Attainment of a cumulative grade point average of 3.3 or higher - Completion of a departmental or interdisciplinary major - Completion of HNR 111, Introduction to Life of theMind (1) - Completion of four thematic seminars representing the Scholar, the Artist, the Scientist and the Citizen (HNR 301, 302, 303, 304) - Completion of HNR 211, Service Learning Seminar (1), and 40 hours of community service or NDI 345 - Completion of HNR 455, Senior Honors Project (1-3 hrs.) with a grade of B- or higher - Completion of 10 support courses - Completion of Portfolio - Completion of 2 credit hours in Personal Health and Wellness listed within the General Education Requirement section - Completion of a Senior Capstone Experience in a major.